 Swelling happens when fluid builds up inside tissues.
-Numerous factors can cause it, including temperature change and underlying conditions.
-If swollen hands are due to a medical issue, treating it should resolve the swelling.
+Numerous factors can cause it, including temperature changes and underlying medical conditions.
+If swollen hands are due to a medical issue, treating the issue should resolve the swelling.

 A person may notice their fingers or hands appearing larger than usual.
-The skin may look puffy or shiny, and a dent may appear when a person presses the skin.
+The skin may look puffy or shiny, and a dent may occur when a person presses the skin.

-Swollen hands may occur at certain times of day or have a link to particular activities.
+Swollen hands may occur at certain times of the day or have a link to particular activities.
 Making a note of when swelling happens can help pinpoint the cause.
-It may be a good idea to keep a record of the time of day and circumstances when the hands appear swollen.
+It may be a good idea to record the time of day and circumstances when the hands appear swollen.

 Some simple home remedies can reduce swelling in the hands.
 Treatment aims to encourage fluid to flow through the body, allowing the swelling to go down.

 Swollen hands may be more noticeable in the morning.
 Lying still overnight can cause fluid to build up in the tissues of the hands, resulting in swelling.